palmasev/DoctrineORMServiceProvider/README.markdown

 * **doctrine_orm.query_cache**: Optional.
 This param sets the cache implementation to use for caching DQL queries.
 The default value is Doctrine\Common\Cache\ArrayCache.
 Don't use it for production.
 * **doctrine_orm.result_cache**: Optional.
 This param sets the cache implementation to use for caching query results information.
 * **doctrine_orm.autogenerate_proxy_classes**: Sets whether proxy classes should be generated automatically at runtime by Doctrine.
 If set to FALSE, proxy classes must be generated manually through the doctrine command line task generate-proxies.
 The strongly recommended value for a production environment is FALSE.
 The default value is TRUE.
+* **doctrine_orm.simple_annotation_reader**: Optional.
+This annotation reader is intended to be used in projects where you have full-control over all annotations that are available.

 Registering
 -----------